egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 	option chain 'output'
 	option interface 'wan'
 ```
-**Note** This is a destination Domain policy see for all the pitfalls Note 1 above.
+**Note** This is a destination Domain policy see for all the pitfalls Note 1 above it is recommende to run the pbr_dns_prefetch script or do an nslookup of cloudflare-dns.com or hardcode the ip address of cloudflare-dns.com.

 ## Different DNS servers and routing per domain
 When using destination routing for a specific domain, you often have to take care that the DNS resolution for that domain is also routed accordingly.